jakobwarnhjelm/docker-compose-prod-test-example/README.md

  https://stackoverflow.com/a/62844707
 but might increase overall complexity unecessarily.

+Launching will create two docker compose groups named after the folders the repo is cloned into.
+The environment variables will ensure that the container names are unique. nginx.ENV.conf contains a hardcoded reference to the value of `ENV_TYPE`

 ## Launch procedure prod

 Create folder, clone git repo inside folder and fix `.env` file: